Seb-Allen/de-gdpr-obfuscator/README.md

 ```bash
 python -i src/main.py
 ```
-Open `json_input.json`, storing it as a variable to supply as an argument to `main.py`:
+Update `json_input.json` to your source bucket and key, and specify any additional PII fields to obfuscate before storing it as a variable to supply as an argument to `main.py`:
 ```python-repl
 with open('utility/json_input.json', 'r') as file:
     json_input=file.read()